pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 # add a simple box blur to the clip
 clip = core.std.Boxblur(clip, hradius=10, hpasses=3, vradius=10, vpasses=3)

+# some filters require the input clip to be in RGB format. to convert a clip from YUV to RGB, a matrix coefficient is required.
+# old SD sources from DVD/VHS often use 470bg (also known as 601), while modern sources use 709.
+# see the bottom of the resize documentation for a full list: http://www.vapoursynth.com/doc/functions/video/resize.html
+clip = core.resize.Bilinear(clip, format=vs.RGBS, matrix_in_s="709")

+# convert from RGB back to YUV
+clip = core.resize.Bilinear(clip, format=vs.YUV420P16, matrix_s="709")

 ### 4. output the video clip
 # first convert it to the output format we want